niden-net/niden-net/data/posts/2015/10/2015-10-04-building-the-phalcon-blog-i.md

 The dispatcher is instantiated with a listener, attaching to the `beforeException` event of the dispatcher.
 A custom plugin `NotFoundPlugin` is used to send output to the 404 page.
 Using the plugin allows us to reuse it anywhere in the application.
 This implementation is very beneficial when developing multi module applications.

+*NOTE:* For the CLI application later on, we will need the [CLI dispatcher](https://docs.phalconphp.com/en/latest/api/Phalcon_CLI_Dispatcher.html).

 ##### Views

-The views are being initialized using Volt as the template engine.
+The views are being initialized using [Volt](https://docs.phalconphp.com/en/latest/api/Phalcon_Mvc_View_Engine_Volt.html) as the template engine.
 The main view is set up with the expected options.
 We also initialize the [View Simple](https://docs.phalconphp.com/en/latest/api/Phalcon_Mvc_View_Simple.html) component (again using [Volt](https://docs.phalconphp.com/en/latest/api/Phalcon_Mvc_View_Engine_Volt.html)), to be used in the `/sitemap` functionality as well as email templates *(future functionality)*.

 ##### Cache